 Supporting teachers is critically important.
-Teachers receive a lot of great training, and have a passion for, teaching children.
-But, they are very quickly thrust into the reality of having to also communicate with parents.
+Teachers receive a lot of great training and have a passion for teaching children.
+But, they are very quickly thrust into the reality of communicating with parents.
 Knowing what to say, how to say it, and how to manage the parent-teacher relationship is not something that all teachers are prepared for.

-And giving "bad news" is something that can be very challenging, whether recommending the child for testing, having IEP meetings, or just tough parent teacher conferences, are areas we don't normally prepare teachers for.
+And giving "bad news" can be very challenging, whether recommending the child for testing, having IEP meetings, or just tough parent-teacher conferences are areas we don't normally prepare teachers for.
 We recently hosted a former teacher, and now VP of Strategy and Success at ClassTag, on the Multipurpose Room podcast to get her expert tips on how teachers can effectively manage parent communications.

 When communicating broadly about classroom updates, use the "Three Cs": connect, make it continuous, and have a course of action.

 Connect.
-You have to go out of your way to build a real and meaningful conversation and relationship with your families.
-Set up a welcome call if you're teaching remotely, or a welcome meeting if in person, before school starts.
+You must go out of your way to build a real and meaningful conversation and relationship with your families.
+Set up a welcome call if you're teaching remotely or a welcome meeting if you are in person before school starts.
 Get to know the families: Are they working from home?
 What languages do they speak?
-What are their goals for their children not just academically, but emotionally.
+What are their goals for their children, not just academically but emotionally?
 How do they feel comfortable communicating?
-Get them really talking about their child.
-Let them tell you fun stories, and never make any assumptions about what their child or their family member's like.
+Get them talking about their child.
+Let them tell you fun stories, and never make any assumptions about what their child or their family members like.
 Really build a true relationship.

 Continuous.
 Make the conversation ongoing.
-Educators are starved for time, and regular updated are one of the easiest things to put on the back burner.
-But a regular schedule of connection is really going to make a huge impact on a child's education.
-Have a goal of a monthly communication.
+Educators are starved for time, and regular updates are one of the easiest things to put on the back burner.
+But a regular schedule of connection will greatly impact a child's education.
+Have a goal of monthly communication.

-Course of Action.
-Create a plan for the subject and frequency and then act!
+The Course of Action.
+Create a plan for the subject and frequency, and then act!
 Finding a tool, like ClassTag, to support your plan is also very helpful.
 Tools can help you to consolidate everything into a single place and include a calendar to keep things organized.

 One key thing to remember is that your job as a teacher isn't to make everyone happy.
-Rather, it is to partner with parents to help their child achieve goals - this includes highlighting any gaps that the child may have.
-To become effective at this partnership, teachers can do the following
+Rather, it is to partner with parents to help their child achieve goals, including highlighting any gaps the child may have.
+To become effective in this partnership, teachers can do the following:

 Listen to other teachers having these types of conversations.